JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

+The combination of the new assertion and a single fragment is implemented by the \akw{mergeFragProp} operation of Algorithm \ref{alg:mergeFragProp}; in the full \mrevone{paper \cite{full}}{1.10} we show how {\allCK} applies \akw{mergeFragProp} to all the fragments of the fMap of $C$, and how it combines the results with a form of cartesian product, with a shortcut that immediately returns $\dFalse$ when a fragment produces the empty lists.

-This is described by the \akw{mergeFragProp} operation whose pseudocode is below.
-The function, given a fragment \akw{(e,pRef,reqList)} and a $\apProp$ parameter \akw{pProp(p,X)} (representing $\apProp(p,\aref(X))$, returns a list of fMaps, which is equivalent to the conjunction of the fragment and $\apProp(p,\aref(X))$.
+The \akw{mergeFragProp} function, given a fragment \akw{(e,pRef,reqList)} and a $\apProp$ parameter \akw{pProp(p,X)}, returns a list of fMaps, which is equivalent to the conjunction of the fragment with $\apProp(p,\aref(X))$; when the returned list is empty, the conjunction is unsatisfiable.